On an Optimal Stopping Problem with a Discontinuous Reward: Optimal Stopping Time

-Thus, any function $c(t)$ satisfying this inequality above will eliminate the surrender incentive (from a risk-neutral value maximization perspective).
-We may simply set $c(t)=\frac{3 k /T\left(1-t/T\right)^2}{1-k (1-t/T)^3}$.
+Thus, any function $c(t)$ that satisfies this inequality will eliminate surrender incentives.
+For example, one could simply set $c(t)=\frac{3 k /T\left(1-t/T\right)^2}{1-k (1-t/T)^3}$.
 This example highlights the interplay between the fee and the surrender charge structures.
-Under this setting, it would have been impossible to satisfy \eqref{eqEDPg} using a constant fee rate, except with $c=0$, as the function on the right-hand side of \eqref{eqEx1bCt} vanishes at maturity.
-Having a zero fee rate throughout the life of the VA contract is not a feasible solution from the insurer's perspective since the guarantee at maturity must be financed.
+In this setting, it would have been impossible to satisfy \eqref{eqEDPg} using a constant fee rate, except with $c=0$, as the function on the right-hand side of \eqref{eqEx1bCt} vanishes at maturity.
+Having a zero fee rate throughout the life of the VA contract is not a feasible solution from the insurer's perspective since the maturity guarantee must be financed.
 On the other hand, isolating $k$ in \eqref{eqEx1bCt} gives

-We observe that the term on the right-hand side of the inequality goes to infinity as $t$ approaches $T$ if $c(t)$ is kept constant over time.
-This is obviously not a feasible solution either. \end{example} The examples presented above illustrate the interplay between fees, surrender charges, and surrender incentives.
-In order to eliminate early surrender incentives, surrender charges and fees must be structured conjointly; that is, a time-dependent fee structure should be paired with a time-dependent surrender charge to satisfy \eqref{eqEDPg}. \begin{remark} The results of Section \ref{subSectSurOptTrivial} can easily be extended to more general market models and fee structures, such as the VIX-linked fee discussed in \cite{cui2017}, \cite{kouritzin2018vix}, and \cite{MackayVachonCui2022VaCTMC}. \end{remark}
+The right-hand side of the inequality goes to infinity as $t$ approaches $T$ if $c(t)$ is kept constant, which gives another reason to allow the fee to vary over time. \end{example} The examples above show that in order to efficiently eliminate early surrender incentives, surrender charges and fees should be structured conjointly. \begin{remark} The results of Section \ref{subSectSurOptTrivial} can easily be extended to more general market models and fee structures, such as the VIX-linked fee discussed in \cite{cui2017}, \cite{kouritzin2018vix}, and \cite{MackayVachonCui2022VaCTMC}. \end{remark}